top of page

 There is no one optimum leadership style as it will always be determined by the unique and individual factors of time, situation and circumstances.

 Leadership incorporates two factors.
-The first one is you must know the audience you are leading and secondly your leadership style which will very much depend on your personality type.
-For example if you are leading a group of highly technical executives and begin to motivate them by an enthusiastic, energetic, ebullient presentation, then it is very likely that they would not be over reactive to this style of approach.
+The first one is you must empathise with the audience you are leading and secondly your leadership style which will very much depend on your personality type.
+For example if you are leading a group of highly technical executives and begin to motivate them by an enthusiastic, energetic, ebullient presentation, then it is very likely that they will not respond to this style of approach.
 Technical executives will react best to a more pragmatic approach with less of the, what they consider to be, an unnecessary and over-emotive, artificial delivery.

 Leadership is always contextual and relational.
 It can be described but not defined.
 We cannot abstractly define the universal qualities of a successful leader.
 The role of Prime Minister, Archbishop, CEO and entrepreneur will have disparate objectives.
 The Prime Minister’s strategy must incorporate the political manifesto, the Parliamentary party and the voting trends.
 The Archbishop will promote positive morality and lead on spiritual matters.
 The CEO will focus on the needs of shareholders and employees and the stakeholders as incorporated within the CSR policy.
 The entrepreneur will view investment and ROI as their main preoccupation and concentration.